 3. What Happens After

-Once a Student of Concern Report is filed, it is sent to the SCS Staff for review.
-The SCS Staff may contact the individual who filed the report to discuss the concern.
-The SCS Staff will reach out to the student of concern to assess what resources would be beneficial to the student and collaboratively develop an action plan with the student to reduce obstacles to their success at UCF.
+Once a Student of Concern Report is filed, it is sent to SCS staff for review.
+The SCS staff may contact the individual who filed the report to discuss the concern.
+The SCS staff will reach out to the student of concern to assess what resources would be beneficial to the student and collaboratively develop an action plan with the student to reduce obstacles to their success at UCF.

 The SCS staff will assist the student in coordinating with campus resources currently being utilized and then will work with the student to monitor progress.
 Depending upon the circumstances, the referring person may not receive specific information about the student’s action plan.